Predictive maintenance: Maximizing equipment efficiency through condition monitoring

 • if (isSmallPicture) { Boy using the Storm wind tunnel; } else if (isBigColumns) { Boy using the Storm wind tunnel } else { Boy using the Storm wind tunnel }

-DENMARK: Universe Science Park saves 80% on emissions and the power bill for its wind tunnel attraction “Beat the Storm”, with the intelligent VLT® HVAC drive.
+DENMARK: Universe Science Park saves on both power bill and emissions for its wind tunnel attraction “Beat the Storm”, with the intelligent VLT® HVAC drive.

 • if (isSmallPicture) { Driving maximum uptime in aseptic pharmaceutical production; } else if (isBigColumns) { Driving maximum uptime in aseptic pharmaceutical production } else { Driving maximum uptime in aseptic pharmaceutical production }